pastas/pastas/README.rst

 Pastas: what is it?
 ~~~~~~~~~~~~~~~~~~~
 Pastas is an open source python package for processing, simulating and analyzing
-hydrological time series (models).
-The object oriented structure allows for
+groundwater time series.
+The object oriented structure allows for the quick
-the quick implementation of new model components.
-Time series models can be
+implementation of new model components.
+Time series models can be created,
-created, calibrated, and analysed with just a few lines of python code with
+calibrated, and analysed with just a few lines of python code with the
-the built-in optimization, visualisation, and statistical analysis tools.
+built-in optimization, visualisation, and statistical analysis tools.

 Documentation & Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~